Mercury in the Environment

 Mercury is a toxic heavy metal that has contaminated waterbodies worldwide.
 Mercury is emitted to the atmosphere through burning of fossil fuels, trash and medical waste.
 When it is deposited in watersheds, it transforms into methylmercury, which is highly toxic and easily enters the food web.
 Methylmercury can become particularly concentrated in large, carnivorous fish.

 Mercury and Health

 Mercury has been found at levels exceeding health guidelines in freshwater fish in many lakes and ponds in the northeast.
-Women who are pregnant and young children should not eat fish with high levels of mercury, as high levels of mercury prevent the brain and nervous system from developing normally.
-Walleye, smallmouth bass, and chain pickerel show the highest concentrations of mercury.
+Women who are pregnant and young children should select fish with low levels of mercury.
+Brook trout, brown trout, rainbow trout and yellow perch have lower mercury levels, as does store-bought “light” tuna.
+Walleye, smallmouth bass, and chain pickerel show the highest concentrations of mercury along with store-bought swordfish and shark.
 Please see the Health Department’s website (www.healthvermont.gov) or the mercury website (www.mercvt.org) for the most current advisory.